YIZHE12/DataScienceMakeEasy/deep learning/README.md

 (3) Tanh - Xavier initalization
 <img src = images/Xavier.png>

+## Convolutional Neural Network

+In a signal processing prosperity, CNN doesn't use convolution but correlation.
+In signal processing, correlation doesn't need to flip the kernel but convolution does.
+For a N x N image, with a f x f filter, after convolution, the new image size is (N-f+1) x (N-f+1).
+A typical filter is the sobel filter, which is

+1 0 -1

+3 0 -3

+1 0 -1

 # Neural network type
 ## [Restricted boltzmann machinese](http://deeplearning.net/tutorial/rbm.html)
 A good example: https://github.com/hismael17/RBM